 - 3.12 In Section 4.29 of our PC21 final determination we noted the areas of the company's business plan that contained a level of scope development that was insufficient for a determination.
 These included: - The scope of water treatment works improvements being reviewed by the Drinking Water Inspectorate; - The company's Drainage Area Plans and integrated environmental studies needed to identify efficient solutions to major drainage issues; and, - The future consents and catchment studies needed to identify appropriate least cost solutions for wastewater treatment and sewerage system upgrades. - 3.13 For the PC21 final determination, NI Water provided a list of projects where further development work was necessary to confirm an efficient scope and cost for determination.
 The company also provided a programme of development work which would allow the cost of these schemes to be determined at the mid-term review. - 3.14 In the interim, our final determination included a 'holding' allowance for this work based on the company's latest best estimates.
-This ensured that price limits and capital budgets made provision for the necessary work while efficient solutions were being finalised. - 3.15 The resubmissions were originally to be made in four batches between September 2021 and March 2023.
-To date three have been received and the overall cost has increased significantly compared to the estimates included in the final determination. - 3.16 A subset of the projects submitted in Batch 1 to 3 show a disproportionate increase in costs.
-This may also be the case with Batch 4.
-NI Water has therefore proposed deferring any projects where costs have increased disproportionately to PC27 to allow further modelling to be undertaken and alternative lower cost solutions to be investigated.
-In doing so it has requested that these schemes be replaced with 'substitutes'. - 3.17 This 'substitution' process needs to be the subject to further discussion and agreement with NIEA and so it has been agreed that an additional (fifth) batch of schemes will be submitted at the end of June 2023.
-This will cover any outstanding elements of the revised PC21 programme agreed by NIEA and NI Water and include the supporting information needed to allow the entire scope/certainty submission to be assessed.
+This ensured that price limits and capital budgets made provision for the necessary work while efficient solutions were being finalised. - 3.15 It was agreed that the resubmissions should be made in four batches between September 2021 and March 2023.
+These have now been received and the overall cost has increased significantly compared to the estimates included in the final determination. - 3.16 NI Water has proposed deferring any projects where costs have increased disproportionately to PC27.
+This will allow further modelling to be undertaken and provide the opportunity for alternative lower cost solutions to be investigated. - 3.17 The company's original proposal of bringing 'substitute' schemes into the PC21 programme to replace the schemes being removed is now considered unachievable due to the scale of the cost increases.
+In its consultation response the company therefore proposed submitting a draft Capex submission at the start of July instead of a final scope/certainty submission of 'substitute' schemes at the end of June.
+This proposal has been accepted and we expect the prioritised list of schemes included in this submission to have been agreed with the relevant stakeholders in advance.

-- 3.18 Once received, this will provide a full revised list of prioritised and costed outputs which we will assess to establish what can be delivered in the PC21 price control period within the Capex funding allowance. - 3.19 As part of the assessment process, we will ask the Reporter to review the proposed solutions and costs for a sample of the schemes to ensure that value engineering has been applied appropriately and that any scope risk applied is reflective of the improved 'scope certainty'.
+- 3.18 Once received, this draft capex submission will provide a full revised list of prioritised and costed outputs which we will assess to establish what can be delivered in the PC21 price control period within the Capex funding allowance. - 3.19 As part of the assessment process, we will ask the Reporter to review the proposed solutions and costs for a sample of the schemes to ensure that value engineering has been applied appropriately and that any scope risk applied is reflective of the improved 'scope certainty'.